 Figure 1: Google Earth Locality Plan.
+New development areas are indicated by the red polygons

 2. NEED AND DESIRABILITY

 In terms of the National Environmental Management Act, as amended, EIA 2014 regulations the Scoping/EIA report must provide a description of the need and desirability of the proposed activity.
 The consideration of "need and desirability" in EIA decision-making requires the consideration of the strategic context of the development proposal along with the broader societal needs and the public interest.